elclanrs/templee/readme.md

 <ul>@{<li class="#{class}">={array}</li>}</ul>
 ```

-**Limitations:** Don't use spaces in keys, use underscores instead:
+**Limitations:** Don't use spaces in keys, use underscores or camelCase instead:

 ```javascript
 // NOP